labmccormick/WLSplot/README.md

 ![plot](./pictures/downloadbutton.jpg?raw=true)

-If you do not have wget installed, run the following in the terminal:
+If you do not have wget installed, run the following in the Terminal:

-Mac OS: (Check to see if you have homebrew installed by typing "brew" into the terminal.
+Mac OS (in Terminal): (Check to see if you have homebrew installed by typing "brew" into the terminal.
 If you do not have homebrew installed, see this guide on how to install: https://docs.brew.sh/Installation)
 ```
 brew install wget
 ```

-Linux:
+Linux (in Terminal):
 ```
 sudo apt update && sudo apt upgrade -y
 sudo apt install wget